Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 * https://www.youtube.com/watch?v=C88jv2OifnM&ab_channel=MontuPlays
 * https://www.youtube.com/watch?v=zbq-3q9I-kM

-A lot of appreciation for dedicated Youtubers such as Montu, ASPec and Stefan Appreciation from the players in ISS: Komrad Truck, Jojo And from the Stellaris Modder's Den: OldEnt (ACE) and Corsairmarks helped tremendously Appreciation for Stefan's team: Magikaas, Aow, AirHunter, Hoover Tesla
+A lot of appreciation for dedicated Youtubers such as Montu and ASPec Appreciation from the players in ISS: Komrad Truck, Jojo And from the Stellaris Modder's Den: OldEnt (ACE) and Corsairmarks helped tremendously

 ## Tech Rushing and population